antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/codecs.rst

    defaults to line buffered.

-.. function:: EncodedFile(file, input[, output[, errors]])
+.. function:: EncodedFile(file, data_encoding, file_encoding=None, errors='strict')

-   Return a wrapped version of file which provides transparent encoding translation.
+   Return a :class:`StreamRecoder` instance, a wrapped version of *file* which provides transparent transcoding.
+The original file is closed when the wrapped version is closed.

-   Strings written to the wrapped file are interpreted according to the given *input* encoding and then written to the original file as strings using the *output* encoding.
-The intermediate encoding will usually be Unicode but depends on the specified codecs.
+   Data written to the wrapped file is decoded according to the given *data_encoding* and then written to the original file as bytes using *file_encoding*.
+Bytes read from the original file are decoded according to *file_encoding*, and the result is encoded using *data_encoding*.

-   If *output* is not given, it defaults to *input*.
+   If *file_encoding* is not given, it defaults to *data_encoding*.

    *errors* may be given to define the error handling.
 It defaults to ``'strict'``, which causes :exc:`ValueError` to be raised in case an encoding error occurs.

-.. function:: iterencode(iterable, encoding[, errors])
+.. function:: iterencode(iterator, encoding, errors='strict', **kwargs)

-   Uses an incremental encoder to iteratively encode the input provided by *iterable*.
-This function is a :term:`generator`.  *errors* (as well as any other keyword argument) is passed through to the incremental encoder.
+   Uses an incremental encoder to iteratively encode the input provided by *iterator*.
+This function is a :term:`generator`.

-   .. versionadded:: 2.5
+   The *errors* argument (as well as any other keyword argument) is passed through to the incremental encoder.

-.. function:: iterdecode(iterable, encoding[, errors])
+.. function:: iterdecode(iterator, encoding, errors='strict', **kwargs)

-   Uses an incremental decoder to iteratively decode the input provided by *iterable*.
-This function is a :term:`generator`.  *errors* (as well as any other keyword argument) is passed through to the incremental decoder.
+   Uses an incremental decoder to iteratively decode the input provided by *iterator*.
+This function is a :term:`generator`.

-   .. versionadded:: 2.5
+   The *errors* argument (as well as any other keyword argument) is passed through to the incremental decoder.

 The module also provides the following constants which are useful for reading and writing to platform dependent files: